Dancing Showgirl

 Sit Down

 Want to ask your girlfriend to marry you, but wasted too much money at the craps table to afford a fancy ring... or a nice dinner?
 Try some of these spots.
-Nothing says romance better than a cheap meal.
+Nothing says romance like a cheap meal.
 Look, when we say sit-down, we really mean coffee shop, not gourmet room.

 Also, there are a ton of great graveyard deals in Vegas.
 This list ain't of those.
 It's of great deals you can get at normal times, which are harder to come by.
 The Graveyard deals are in the next section.

-Ellis Island - This little casino east of Bally's has home-brewed root beer (yummy!) and a bang-up $6.99 steak special.
+Ellis Island - This little casino east of Bally's has home-brewed root beer (yummy!) and a bang-up $7.95 steak special.
 It's not on the menu, so you have to ask for it.
-But, it's there and it's delightfully good, maybe the best steak dinner $7 can buy you in this town.
+But, it's there and it's delightfully good, maybe the best steak dinner $8 can buy you in this town.
 Plus they throw in a micro-brew or root beer for gratis.
 Thursday nights, the pizza joint in here has two-for-one slices, and you can fill up for a couple bucks.

 Graveyard Specials